 Mathematics and Computer Science

-Professors: Schultheis; Associate Professors: Coleman, Fraboni, Shank; Assistant Professors: Talbott; Visiting Professor: McMaster; Visiting Instructors: Sommer; Adjunct Faculty: Ahmadizadeh, Chiaramonte, Moller, Moser, Rolon, Wetcher, Yudt
+Professor: Schultheis; Associate Professors: Coleman, Shank; Assistant Professor: Talbott; Instructor of Mathematics: Moser; Instructor of Computer Science: Mota; Visiting Instructor: Sommer; Adjunct Faculty: Ahmadizadeh, Brooks, Kovarik, Lebo, Moller, Rolon, Yudt

 The program in mathematics seeks to develop in students the excitement of learning and discovering mathematics, and has three major objectives: to prepare mathematics majors for graduate study, for teaching mathematics, or for work in business and industry; to offer students in natural, social, or behavioral sciences or the humanities an introduction to mathematical concepts and skills necessary to use mathematics in those fields of interest; and to provide the non-specialist with an understanding of the contributions of mathematics to cultural development and the importance of mathematics in modern society.